savvdm/checksum/README.md

 `-q` - Don't print `OK` messages for modified files being checked with `-check modified` (default) option.

 `-nostat` - Don't print statistics after the check is finished.

+**Examples**

+    checksum data.sum ~/data

+Find all files under `~/data`, and calculate checksums for the files not found in `data.sum`.
+Also calculate and update checksums for files newer than `data.sum`.
+Save the updated version of `data.sum` file.

+    checksum -check all data.sum ~/data

+Calculate checksums for all files under `~/data`, and add/update them in `data.sum`.

+    checksum -check all -include some/path -exclude tempfile data.sum ~/data

+Check all files, whose path includes `some/path`, such as `~/data/some/path`.
+Exclude `tempfile` in any subfolder.

+    checksum -check all -n -include ^some/path data.sum ~/data

+Verify checksums for all files under ~/data/some/path.
+Keep `data.sum` unchanged.

+    checksum -delete data.sum ~/data

+Check files under `~/data`, as in the examples above.
+Remove data for files not found under `~/data`.
+Useful to keep `data.sum` "in sync" with actual data.

+**Additional note**

+It is recommended to keep checksum data file under source control, such as git.
+It is helpful to review the changes made by the tools before commiting.
+Undesired changes may be reverted easily.
+Alternatively, save the file under new name, and check the diff with the original file.